Managed funds (including KiwiSaver and superannuation schemes) publish quarterly updates and an annual update.

 Fund updates let you see how your managed fund or KiwiSaver fund is performing, what it’s costing you and what your fund is currently investing in.
 They follow a standard format so you can easily compare the risk, return and fees of your fund to other similar funds.
 You’ll find fund updates on your provider’s website.

-Fund updates include a risk indicator to help you see at a glance how much the value of the fund’s assets are likely to go up or down.
+Fund updates include a risk indicator to help you see at a glance how much the value of the fund’s assets is likely to go up or down.
 It’s not a guarantee of future performance and there are other risks not considered by the rating.

 Find out more about having a clear understanding of your own goals and attitude to risk.